The rise of the First Amendment

 At a Turning Point USA Faith event in 2023, Kirk said, “It’s worth to have a cost of, unfortunately, some gun deaths every single year so that we can have the Second Amendment to protect our other God given rights.”
 Kirk, on another occasion, when speaking about public executions, said that they should be “public, quick, and televised.”
 I, too, am a strong advocate for gun rights and often suggest that Americans with no criminal record and capable of passing a psychological background check should own a firearm.
 Kirk’s words are a self-fulfilling prophecy, if ever there was one.

-Kirk’s biggest supporter, President Donald Trump, called for flags to be lowered to half-staff on all federal buildings, and several Democratic and Republican governors followed suit.
+Kirk’s biggest supporter, President Trump, called for flags to be lowered to half-staff on all federal buildings, and several Democratic and Republican governors followed suit.
 Later, President Trump pledged to hold those responsible accountable.
-Social media buzzed with calls for a civil war since the election and re-election of President Trump.
-Yet, President Trump couldn’t bring himself to attend a Kennedy Center vigil for Kirk, choosing instead to spend the weekend at his New Jersey golf course.
+Social media was flooded with calls for a civil war since the election and re-election of President Trump.
+Yet, President Trump couldn’t bring himself to attend a Kennedy Center vigil for Kirk, opting instead to spend the weekend at his golf course in New Jersey.
+His attendance at Kirk’s official memorial ceremony at the State Farm Stadium in Arizona appeared more like campaign stumping with an added performance of mourning.

-Over time, outrage over Kirk’s tragic death will diminish, but another charismatic figure will likely emerge in his place.
-It appears Kirk followed the example of another controversial, privileged white male, Rush Limbaugh, whom President Trump awarded the Presidential Medal of Freedom.
-There’s no doubt that President Trump will double down with Kirk.
+Over time, outrage over Kirk’s tragic death will fade, but another charismatic figure is likely to take his place.
+It seems Kirk modeled himself after another controversial, privileged white male, Rush Limbaugh, whom President Trump awarded the Presidential Medal of Freedom.
+There’s no doubt that President Trump will continue to support Kirk even more and probably bestow the same honor on him.
 We will see.

 Comments